reproducible-agile/accessibility-analysis-isocalors/README.md

 ## Content

 1. **Get_POIs:**
-   The notebook [Get_POIs.ipynb](https://anonymous.4open.science/r/accessibility-analysis-isocalors-7F2F/src/Get_POIs.ipynb) retrieves POIs for kindergartens, social facilities for the elderly, and trees using the [Overpass-API](https://overpass-api.de/) from OpenStreetMap and saves them to respective shapefiles.
+   The notebook [Get_POIs.ipynb](https://anonymous.4open.science/r/accessibility-analysis-isocalors-7F2F/src/Get_POIs.ipynb) retrieves POIs for kindergartens, senior living facilities, transport stops, etc. using the [Overpass-API](https://overpass-api.de/) from OpenStreetMap and saves them to respective geojson files.
+The manual additions to the senior living facilities from [seniorenheime_hd](https://anonymous.4open.science/r/accessibility-analysis-isocalors-7F2F/data/seniorenheime_hd.csv) are integrated into the senior living facilities retrieved from osm.
+In the end all POIs except the transport stations are stored in one GeoJSON.
+The transport POIs are stored within a seperate GeoJSON.

 2. **Isocalors_POI:**
    [Isocalors_POI.ipynb](https://anonymous.4open.science/r/accessibility-analysis-isocalors-7F2F/src/Isocalors_POI.ipynb) calculates isocalors for input shapefiles downloaded from [Geofabrik](https://www.geofabrik.de/data/) or with [Get_POIs.ipynb](https://anonymous.4open.science/r/accessibility-analysis-isocalors-7F2F/src/Get_POIs.ipynb) via the [HEAL-API](https://heal.openrouteservice.org/#/place/@8.684134483337404,49.40897673906448,12).
 Ensure the HEAL-API URL is inserted into the corresponding code block.
 To obtain the HEAL URL, contact the [HeiGIT team](https://heigit.org/de/kontakt/) or the author of this repository.
 The HEAL-API is based on [OpenRouteService](https://openrouteservice.org/).
 The notebook will call the Isocalors from the HEAL-API and perform subsequent calculations.
 The output will be stored as GeoJSON files.
 Two histograms and a graph showing the affected population by city quarter will be created.